GUIDE Temple Stays—Shukubo Book an introspective stay at one of Japan's temples

 Traditional temple stays offer unique insight into a very different Japan

-Shukubo, or temple stays, began centuries ago when pilgrims often had no place to stay and were taken in by temples for a night or two.
-Today, it has become the ideal way for visitors to gain a better understanding of life inside a temple, which has hardly changed in millennia.
+Shukubo, or temple stays, began centuries ago when pilgrims were taken in by temples for a night or two.
+Most of these lodgings are around popular pilgrimage areas like Kyoto, Mt.
+Mitake in Tokyo, Zenkoji in Nagano and Koyasan in Wakayama.
+It's an ideal way to gain a better understanding of life inside a temple, which has hardly changed in millennia.
 For someone used to the faster pace of city life, sitting on the polished wooden balcony that overlooks the immaculately raked gravel of the temple garden or listening to the monks' chanted prayers is therapeutic in itself.

-A night at a temple may not be a five-star experience, but it is far from uncomfortable.
+A night at a temple may not be a five-star experience, but it is comfortable.
 Typically, a thick futon will be rolled out in your room at the temple, with tatami mat flooring and sliding wooden doors separating the guests.
 Some temples even have Wi-Fi connections if you find it impossible to leave the modern world completely behind.

 Typically, a meal will consist of a dozen or more small, lacquered plates and bowls with small amounts of each dish.
-As well as a steaming mound of rice, there is a hearty broth with mushrooms, tempura vegetables and sesame tofu that melts in the mouth.
-Pickled vegetables are another staple, although many of the other ingredients are collected from the surrounding hillsides and will change with the seasons.
-Beer and sake is served with meals at some temples, but not all.
+As well as a steaming mound of rice, there is usually hearty broth with locally sourced seasonal vegetables and herbs, vegetable tempura and freshly made tofu.
+Pickled vegetables are another staple.
+Some temples serve beer and sake, others only tea.

 Whether you are an early riser or not, a gong will break the silence shortly before 6 a.m. each morning.
-Join the monks to attend early morning devotions known as gongyo.
+You are welcome to attend early morning devotions known as gongyo, with the temple monks.
 Assume a cross-legged position on the floor, with your back straight, and concentrate on breathing in through the nose and out through the mouth as the head monk chants sutras.

 A monk ladles a few drops of oil onto the coals in a metal brazier on the altar in front of him, filling the chamber with smoke.
 From flat wooden tablets, the monk reads the prayers written by visitors; some for health or success in business, others a request to the gods for assistance in upcoming exams.
 One by one, the monk reads the inscription, lifts the marker to his forehead, bows, and places it among the glowing pile on the brazier.
 It's a compelling ceremony which can only be witnessed as part of shukubo.